cchin1/clickygame/README.md

 * Go to localhost:3000 in your web browser (chrome)

 # How to Play
-* Click on any painting that you desire
+* Click on any black and white kitty that you desire
-* The paintings will all reshuffle themselves
+* The kitties will all reshuffle themselves
-* Click on another painting, but REMEMBER that you can only click on a painting once
+* Click on another kitty card, but REMEMBER that you can only click on a kitty once
-* Keep going to see if you can get all 24
+* Keep going to see if you can get all 12.